rjanapa/rjanapa/Dropbox.md

 <b>Availability:</b> Data availability anywhere, anytime.
 Users can access their files/photos from any device whenever and wherever they like.

 <b>Reliability and Durability:</b> It offers 100% reliability and durability of data.
-Cloud storage ensures that users never lose their data by storing multiple copies of the data on different geographically located servers.
+Cloud storage ensures that users never lose their data by storing multiple copies of the data on different geographically distributed servers.

 <b>Scalability:</b> Users don't have to worry about running out of storage space.
 With cloud storage one get unlimited storage as long as one is ready to pay for it.